-Intro Section for Our First Lesson
+Intro Section for Our First Lesson (sent via email the other day)

 Hello everyone,

 This is our first lesson and I am excited to be teaching you and guiding you on this journey.
 Here are some important "starter" details that apply to everyone taking one of these courses.